Torkiliuz/dc_uploader/README.md

 ### config.ini settings

-Do not change the headers or location of the settings.
+Do not change the headers or location of the settings, or change the location of config.ini.
+It MUST remain in the program's root directory, otherwise - bugs.
 If it is not mentioned below, just leave it its default.

 - user: If you are exposing the web app to the wider Internet, you should choose a more secure username.
 - password: If you are exposing the web app to the wider Internet, you absolutely must choose a more secure password.